NutritionAugust 6, 2024

 Healthy Eating in Portland, Maine: How Nutrition and Lab Testing Work Together - Med Matrix functional medicine blog

-If you live in the Portland, Maine area and you've been told to "just eat better," you already know how frustrating that advice can be.
+If you live in the Portland, Maine area and you've been told to "just eat better," you already know how empty that advice feels.
 Eat better how?
 Less of what?
 More of what?
-And why does your neighbor thrive on a diet that makes you feel worse?
+And why does your neighbor lose weight on a diet that makes you feel worse?

 Why "Healthy Eating" Looks Different for Everyone

 Most nutrition advice treats people like they're interchangeable.
 The USDA food pyramid (now MyPlate) gives the same recommendations to a 25-year-old marathon runner and a 55-year-old with Hashimoto's.
-That doesn't make sense, and it's one reason so many people in Maine and across the country feel stuck despite "doing everything right."
+That doesn't make sense.
+It's one reason so many people in Maine and across the country feel stuck despite "doing everything right."

 A patient with high CRP and homocysteine (both markers of inflammation) needs a very different food plan than someone with low vitamin D and iron deficiency anemia.
 One person might benefit from an anti-inflammatory protocol heavy on omega-3 fatty acids and leafy greens.
 The other might need iron-rich proteins and targeted supplementation before any dietary shift makes a real difference.